 This delightful trail at Salt Creek is rated as an easy walk and the 2.5 km loop will take just over an hour to complete.

 Keep an eye out for local wildlife and native plants.
-The trail will also take you past the newly constructed causeway that was built as part of the South East Flows Restoration Project where Salt Creek flows into the Coorong.
+The trail will also take you past the causeway that was built as part of the South East Flows Restoration Project where Salt Creek flows into the Coorong.

 The Loop Road